 2.3.
-Waste Management Infrastructure
+Waste Management Infrastructure - Hidden Lake Campsite

-On-site waste management infrastructure and facilities include the following (refer to Map 4):
+On-site waste management infrastructure and facilities include the following (refer to Figure 6 and 7):

 - Waste Storage or Disposal Facility, including temporary facilities: Waste produced from the camp operation and drilling will in most cases be incinerated on site in a double chambered, fuel-fired incinerator.
-Solid non-hazardous, non-combustible waste such as metals parts, broken drill rods, will be temporarily stored on site and then along with residue from combusted trash, trucked out during winter, or flown out during summer to the City of Yellowknife's solid waste disposal facility; - Sump a sump for the disposal of grey water from the dry tents and kitchen tent will be dug into the overburden at the campsite; - Sewage Containment and Disposal Facility by way of a pit latrine in summer; incinolet toilets in winter with waste being disposed of off-site; - Combustion Equipment (Incineration) double chambered, fuel-fired incinerator, such as Inciner8's model i8-40A or similar.
+Solid non-hazardous, non-combustible waste such as metals parts, broken drill rods, will be temporarily stored on site and then along with residue from combusted trash, trucked out during winter, or flown out during summer to the City of Yellowknife's solid waste disposal facility; hazardous waste will be transferred to KBL Environmental Ltd's facility in Yellowknife. - Sumps three sumps for the disposal of grey water from each of the dry tents, kitchen, and core cutting tents will be dug into the overburden at the campsite; - Sewage Containment and Disposal Facility by way of a pit latrine in summer; incinolet toilets in winter with waste being disposed of off-site; - Combustion Equipment (Incineration) double chambered, fuel-fired incinerator, such as Inciner8's model i8-40A or similar.